 A single election may be held to fill all of those positions.

-If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position.
+If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chair of the meeting must declare each of those members to be elected to the position.

 If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 53.